swesemeyer/BenchmarkingETicketingSystems/BETS-Server/README.md

 For example:

--r PPETSFGPLite:1:false:2:A1 -l 4 -s log/server.csv -c log/client.csv -u log/setup.csv -d log/tear_down.csv
+-r PPETSABCLite:1:false:2:A1 -l 4 -s log/server.csv -c log/client.csv -u log/setup.csv -d log/tear_down.csv

-will run the PPETSFGPLite protocol once, failing whenever a verification test fails, running ticket validation twice, with a type A1 elliptic curve pairing with the default 3 primes of size 160 bits and a log level 3 (info), as well as saving server, client setup (server only) and tear down (server only) to files.
+will run the PPETSABCLite protocol once, failing whenever a verification test fails, running ticket validation twice, with a type A1 elliptic curve pairing with the default 3 primes of size 160 bits and a log level 3 (info), as well as saving server, client setup (server only) and tear down (server only) to files.

 The skip verification option determines whether all the protocol verification steps continue even if a verification fails.
 Set this to true to ensure that the protocol continues to the end regardless of the verification outcome, or false to allow the protocol to fail at the relevant stage.